yyzhangecnu/COPP/Readme.md

 # Conformal Off-Policy Prediction

-This repository is the official implementation of of "Conformal Off-Policy Prediction".
+This repository is the official implementation of of [Conformal Off-policy Prediction](https://arxiv.org/pdf/2206.06711.pdf).
 It includes the toy example in Section 3.2 and the synthetic data analysis in Section 5.